ibm-cloud-docs/databases-for-elasticsearch/high-availability.md

 Applications that communicate over networks and cloud services are subject to transient connection failures.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

 Because {{site.data.keyword.databases-for-elasticsearch}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
-This can occasionally cause short intervals where your database is unavailable.
+These operations can occasionally cause short intervals where your database is unavailable.

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.